quotepilgrim/midibox360/README.md

 LT + LB + RB = 8 (1 + one octave)
 ```

+Holding RT with these combinations will yield the remaining note numbers up
+to 16.

 Pressing the X face button will play a chord instead of a single note.
 B will
 play a 7th chord.